 Our primary investing activities have consisted of capital expenditures to develop our software in support of enhancing our technology platform and purchases of property and equipment in support of our expanding headcount as a result of our growth.
 We capitalize certain costs associated with creating and enhancing internally developed software related to our technology infrastructure that are recorded within property, equipment and software, net.
 These costs include personnel and related employee benefit expenses for employees who are directly associated with and who devote time to software development projects.
 Purchases of property and equipment and capitalized software development costs may vary from period-to-period due to the timing of the expansion of our operations, the addition of headcount and our software development cycles.
-As our business grows, we expect our capital expenditures and our investment activity to continue to increase
+As our business grows, we expect our capital expenditures and our investment activity to continue to increase.

-In 2018, cash used in investing activities of \$8.8 million resulted from \$8.4 million of investments in capitalized software and \$0.4 million of purchases of property and equipment.
+During the year ended December 31, 2018, cash used in investing activities of \$8.8 million resulted from \$8.4 million of investments in capitalized software and \$0.4 million of purchases of property and equipment.

-In 2019, cash used in investing activities of \$7.8 million resulted from \$7.4 million of investments in capitalized software and \$0.4 million of purchases of property and equipment.
+During the year ended December 31, 2019, cash used in investing activities of \$7.8 million resulted from \$7.4 million of investments in capitalized software and \$0.4 million of purchases of property and equipment.